 2. Visit the North Shore

-The North Shore oh Oahu is known as the Surfing Capital of the World.
+The North Shore of Oahu is known as the Surfing Capital of the World.
 Surfer or not, it’s one of the most beautiful parts of the island and only an hour’s drive from Honolulu.

 If you don’t have a rental car yet, I recommend getting a car through Hawaii Discount Car Rentals for the best prices.

-Far too many visitors in Oahu don’t make it to the North Shore which I think is a big mistake.
+Far too many visitors in Oahu don’t make it to the North Shore, which I think is a big mistake.
 Here are a few things you can do on the North Shore:

 - Grab a shave Ice from Matsumoto’s